+Button Action

-Key Action SHIFT + Changes the sign of a numerical value.
-Press SHIFT + to toggle between the two characters.
-SHIFT This toggles between upper and lower case letters. or V All characters available in the extended character set are called in succession.
-ENTER Validates the input HELP Deletes the entry Restores the original value
+SHIFT + Changes the sign of a numerical value

+Press SHIFT + To toggle between the two characters.

+or V All characters available in the extended character set are called in succession.

+ENTER Validates the input

+HELP ESC Deletes the input

+Restores the original value